northeastern-rc/rc-public-documentation/docs/source/using-ood/cps_ood.md

 :::{image} ../images/cps-ood-menu.png
 ---
-alt: A menu dropdown list of classes, with a CPS ALY3070 class highlighted.
+alt: A menu drop-down list of classes, with a CPS ALY3070 class highlighted.
 width: 400
 ---
 :::